 - My job can be boring.
 Is it OK if I listen to music headphones while I'm working?

 - What is NRR or Noise Reduction Rating?

 - What is the Personal Attenuation Rating (PAR)?

-- Does OSHA require companies to divide the Noise Reduction Rating (NRR or NRR-7) in half?
+- Does OSHA require companies cut the Noise Reduction Rating (NRR) in half?